zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem-negativevalues.md

 # \<kendo:chart-seriesItem-negativeValues\>

-The settings for negative values.
+The settings for negative values.** Applicable only to bubble series. **

 #### Example
     <kendo:chart-seriesItem>